 - Superstore always has deals on produce (and they price match).
 It's also a cheap spot for pasta and beans.

 - Bulk food stores have just about any pantry item, including spices, coffees and teas you could ever need.
 Just keep in mind they aren't always cheaper than the above two.

 - Farmer's markets are the best place for finding in-season produce at the lowest prices.
 You don't even need to know what's in-season because it's all locally grown.

-- Amazon has some good deals on pantry items as well, especially for all you lazy couch potatoes out there.
+- Amazon has some good deals on pantry items as well, especially for those of you who don't want to leave the house.

 Cheapest plant-based grocery list items

 Beans and legumes:

 - Split peas

 - Pinto beans

 - Navy beans